tiongMax/Leetcode/DSA/README.md

 ## Prefix sum:
 - 1352 - Prefix product
 - 1422 - We can use the total numbers of 0 instead of finding the prefix sum.
+- 1524 - We can use odd and even to record how many prefix sum (subarray sum until that point) of odd and even value we have.
+Then, we can deduct them from current sum to count for how many odd subarray sum we have without odd or even.
 - 2017
 - 2270 - We can use sum(nums) instead of find the postfix sum.
 - 2559